AuroraDeveloperOps/.github/profile/README.md

 # Aurora Foundation

 Welcome!
-This is the central hub for exploring **Aurora Foundation's** open source and SaaS projects, maintained by **AuroraDeveloperOps**.
+This is the central hub for exploring **Aurora Foundation's** open source and SaaS projects, maintained by **Aurora Labs**.

 ---

 ## Explore Our Repositories

-- [The Shine Mobile](https://theshinemobile.com) - Our Atlanta based automotive detailing
+- [The Shine Mobile](https://theshinemobile.com) - Our Atlanta based automotive detailing complete web app with landing, booking, metrics & business dashboard with agentic AI.
+Powered by Anthropic's Claude family.
 - Aurora Chat — *Coming Soon*
 - Aurora Drive — *Coming Soon*
 - Aurora Quartz SDK — *Coming Soon*
 - [Obsidian CLI](https://github.com/AuroraDeveloperOps/obsidian-cli) — Our CLI assistant tool

 ---

 ## How to Navigate

 1. Each project will have its own repository with setup instructions and contribution guidelines.
 2. Check back soon as we roll out the remaining repos!

 ---